 It’s already Christmas Night here in Athens and many of you are just now rolling out of bed to see what Santa left under the tree.
 We’ve had a wonderful day, filled with good food, favorite music, twinkling lights, and great conversations.
 Just like home.

-In one of our very first posts we talked about the Essence of Home – how we make ourselves feel at home anywhere with only a few key ingredients: flowers, candles, music, books, and food.
+We make ourselves feel at home anywhere with only a few key ingredients: flowers, candles, music, books, and food.
 Then we add our family and friends – and if we can’t see them in person, we can always email, phone, or Skype.

 Our Christmas plans started when we first outlined our RTW back in July.
 We knew we’d be traveling over the holidays, and decided we wanted to be somewhere chilly but not cold … and in a country that celebrated Christmas.
 So we chose Greece.